How can I participate in the Course Design Academy?

 Participating in the Course Design Academy is as easy as 1-2-3 (4-5)!

-Step 1: Connect with your OEI Project Leader and your Dean.
+Step 1: Connect with your CVC-OEI Project Leader and your Dean.

 Each college in the consortium has a Project Leader.
 This person can answer questions about your eligibility and provide resources to help you with course review and alignment.

-Scheduling of courses in the Online Course Exchange rests with your college, so you will also need to contact your Dean and/or department chair to discuss possible future scheduling of your course in the Course Exchange.
+Scheduling of courses in the CVC Exchange rests with your college, so you will also need to contact your Dean and/or department chair to discuss possible future scheduling of your course in the CVC Exchange.